aleksandar-stefanovic/urmsimulator/README.md

 ## Current features
  - Executes URM code correctly
+ - Ability to load a file
  - Ability to manually set initial values
  - When in debug mode, shows the result after each instruction
  - Upon finishing, shows the state of all the used registers
  - Has sythax highlighting